15 Stories That Prove It’s Never Too Late to Change Your Life

 —Leigh Wilson, 42, Chicago, IL

 “I’ve been employed, in some fashion, ever since I was 15 years old, only taking a week between changing jobs across the country.
 Throughout my professional career, I would plan out my paid vacation time years in advance, maximizing my time away as much as possible.
 After a whirlwind trip to Southeast Asia in 2016, I decided I wanted to travel deeper, beyond the usual one or two-week bursts where work is piling up behind me.
 When I started travel blogging and engaging with the digital nomad community, I realized there are lots of people doing exactly this, but I don’t know anyone in my ‘real life’ who’s ever strayed from the traditional career path.
 Despite the fear, I decided to pull the plug on corporate life.
 I started a website called Campfires & Concierges and, along with my dog, I’ve embarked on a six-month, 10,000-mile road trip through the American Southwest and Baja Mexico.
 To prepare, I cut back on expenses and sold a lot of my belongings.
 I sold my home and downsized to 800 square feet a few years ago, which makes moving into my vehicle and a storage unit a little bit easier!”
-Check out 13 ways to make travel more fun and active.

 “At 41, I left my boyfriend, job, condo and moved back home.”